ckiplab/issue/README.md

-# Issues of CKIP Demo and Services
+# Issues of CKIP Website and Demos